-Blauwwind is working on the construction of the Borssele III & IV offshore wind farm, which will have an installed capacity of 731.5 MW.
-Covering 146 km2, the wind farm will comprise 77 turbines, producing enough power to provide around 825,000 Dutch households with renewable electricity.
+Blauwwind operates the Borssele III & IV offshore wind farm, which has an installed capacity of 731.5 MW.
+Covering 146 km2, the wind farm comprises 77 turbines, generating renewable power with the equivalent of 2.5% of the Dutch electricity demand.

 In 2013, some 40 parties came together to finalise the Dutch Energy Agreement for Sustainable Growth, which states that to realise 16% renewable power production by 2023 a total of 4,450 MW of offshore wind power needs to be generated.